 36. What’s a PTR in DNS?

 Answer: Pointer records are used to map a network interface (IP) to a hostname.
 These are primarily used for reverse DNS.
 Reverse DNS is set up very similar to how normal (forward) DNS is setup.
 When you delegate the DNS forward, the owner of the domain tells the registrar to let your domain use specific name servers.

 37. Why are configuration management processes and tools important?

-Talk about multiple software builds, releases, revisions, and versions for each software or testware that is being developed.
+Answer: Talk about multiple software builds, releases, revisions, and versions for each software or testware that is being developed.
 Move on to explain the need for storing and maintaining data, keeping track of development builds and simplified troubleshooting.
 Don’t forget to mention the key CM tools that can be used to achieve these objectives.
 Talk about how tools like Puppet, Ansible, and Chef help in automating software deployment and configuration on several servers.